BiggiePete/Robotics-Club-Website/README.md

 To run the Dev server, run "npm run dev"
 To run the prod server, run "npm run prod"

-    - This website comes pre-installed with threejs and pixijs, for 3D and 2D designs
+    - This workflow comes pre-installed with threejs and pixijs, for 3D and 2D designs

+    Stack Plan : Basement Hipster : Linux, Webpack-Server, Luck, Kombucha